Pushing Against Conformity With a Devouring Spirit

 Picture this: It's spring.
 The sacred streets of Jerusalem are filled with Jewish people who have come from far and wide for one thing, to celebrate the Passover festival.
 A festival where the liberation of the Israelites from Egypt is commemorated.
 The temple surroundings are rowdy with cows and sheep held by ropes to stalls.
 Behind these stalls are men, loud and intense as they haggle prices for their cattle.
 Pigeons and doves flutter stifled by the heat and held by the hooks.
 On the floor money changers cross legged under pale blue and gold woven fabric set with fringed and tasselled low tables covered in balances and money ready to trade the foreign coins of pilgrims with tyrian shekels for the temple tax levied by the high priests.

-Now to those in that time this seemed quite normal, the money changers are necessary since coins with foreign God's can not be taken into the temple.
+Now to those in that time this seemed quite normal, money changers are necessary in the money changing process.
+Coins with images of foreign God's were not allowed to be taken into the temple.
 Cattle and sheep are needed for sacrifice so it seems more straight forward that you would sell them right where they are needed.
 And so what if the high priests make a small profit from the hundred of thousands of pilgrims coming into the city?
 It's only a small tax.

 Amongst all the normalities Jesus saw something very different.
 He saw greed and the commodification of this sacred place of worship.
 He saw a temple with no quiet place to be still and pray.
 He saw a people who had forgotten why they were doing what they were doing.
 He saw a chosen people turn their scared practices into a heedless culture.